 The ability to record and see everything happening across your web applications is essential when building resilient and highly available systems.
-All of your events—from application logs to errors to user behavior—contain data that could be useful to you and your team.
+All of your events—from application performance metrics to errors to user analytics—contain data that could be useful to you and your team.
 When you have a central place to access all this information, finding issues and their root causes becomes easier because you have the data at your fingertips.
-At Honeybadger, we're making that easier for everyone with our new observability platform, Honeybadger Insights.
-While you can send many things to Insights, logging is one of the quickest wins with the most gain.

 In this tutorial, we'll deploy a Rails application to production with Kamal, with structured application logs sent to Honeybadger Insights.
 If you want to skip ahead and see the final result, I've posted the source code I used to create this tutorial here: github.com/roelbondoc/rails-kamal-vector.